CatalaLang/catala/doc/formalization/README.md

 ## Proof replay

+This artefact comes with F* preinstalled in the `~/FStar` folder.
-To replay the proofs, you will need to have [F\*](https://github.com/FStarLang/FStar) installed on your machine, and the `FSTAR_HOME` environement variable pointed to the location of the F\* directory.
-You can then replay the proofs using:
+You can replay the proofs using:

+    make verify -j6 -B

+The proofs should take ~30 seconds to replay entirely.
+The proof replay is very fast because of F*'s system of recording proof certificates once verification has been performed once with Z3.
+To replay the proofs entirely, you can type

+   rm -rf _cache
-    make verify -j4
+   make verify -j6 -B

-The proofs should take 4~5 minutes to replay entirely.
+This longer replay, that involves calls to Z3, can take as long as 4 or 5 minutes to complete.

 Warning: due to Z3 non-deterministic behavior, some proofs may fail to replay on your machine for unknown reasons.
-May this happen, we will make sure to strenghen the flaky proofs for the camera-ready version of the artefact.
+May this happen, please contact the authors so that we can make the proofs more robust.

 ## Disclaimer